1l0/vv2srt/README.md

 # vv2srt

-This command generates a SRT (SubRip) from a VOICEVOX or AivisSpeech project.
+This command generates an SRT (SubRip) from a VOICEVOX or AivisSpeech project.

 ## Download